 Assessing Student Learning

 Philadelphia University is committed to providing excellent and innovative educational opportunities for all students.
 In order to maintain this quality and assure that students are learning all that they should, the University takes its responsibility for assessment seriously.
 The assessment of student learning occurs at all levels of the curriculum and is a central aspect of measuring institutional effectiveness.
-Learning outcomes identified for each course, year-level and program are evaluated on a regular basis, and the data is used to ensure the continuous improvement of the curricula, programs and the efforts of faculty to increase student attainment.
+Learning outcomes are stated in the syllabus for each course and program, and student learning is assessed on a continuous basis at the course and program levels to ensure the continuous improvement of the curricula, programs and teaching, in order to increase student attainment.
 Students may be required to provide faculty with representative examples or copies of their work at various points in their curriculum in order for faculty to evaluate achievement of programmatic learning outcomes.

 Institutional Learning Outcomes